copdips/copdips.github.io/_posts/2023/2023-09-04-different-ssh-keys-for-different-github.com-accounts.md

 3. Git clone the repositories by replacing `github.com` in the git clone ssh url with the ssh alias defined in `~/.ssh/config`.
    Say the pro ssh clone url is: **git@`github.com`:my-company/repo.git**, than you need to rewrite it to **git@`github.com-pro`:my-company/repo.git** to be able to use the ssh key `~/.ssh/id_rsa_pro` defined in `~/.ssh/config`.

+In Chrome (so as to Edge), there's an extension called [MultiLogin](https://chrome.google.com/webstore/detail/multilogin/ijfgglilaeakmoilplpcjcgjaoleopfi) that allows you to use multiple accounts (for e.g. personal and professional github.com accounts) across different tabs in the same browser instance.
+So you do not need to keep two browser instances opened at the same time.
+In Firefox, you even have a better extension called [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/).
+{: .notice--info}